UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 **WARNING:** If a class extends multiple `ThreadedObserver`s (for example, `AI` could extend `ThreadedObserver<World>` and `ThreadedObserver<RobotStatus>`), then there will be two threads running, one for each observer.
 We **do not check** for data race conditions between observers, so it's entirely possible that one `ThreadedObserver` thread could read/write from data at the same time as the other `ThreadedObserver` is reading/writing the same data.
 Please make sure any data read/written to/from multiple `ThreadedObserver`s is thread-safe.

 ### Example
-One example of this is the `Backend`, which extends `Subject<World>` and the `AI`, which extends `ThreadedObserver<World>`.
+One example of this is the `SensorFusion`, which extends `Subject<World>` and the `AI`, which extends `ThreadedObserver<World>`.
 The backend runs in one thread and sends data to the AI, which receives and processes it another thread.

 ## C++ Templating
 While debatably not a design pattern depending on who you ask, templating in C++ is a powerful tool that is very useful to understand. [https://www.geeksforgeeks.org/templates-cpp/] gives a great explanantion and example.